cybertraining-dsc/fa20-523-348/project/deprecated_project.md

-# Benchmarking Multi-Cloud Auto Generated AI Services
+# Benchmarking Multi-Cloud Auto Generated AI Services Deprecated

 *NOTE:*
 > The location of this paper is a temporary location.
 These notes will be at one point integrated into